Manager support

 1

-Support better follow-through conversations without replacing coaching
+Support clearer development conversations without replacing coaching

 2